Texas Windstorm Insurance Association (TWIA) Claims: A Coastal Homeowner's Guide

 Can DCS represent me on a TWIA claim?

 Yes.
-DCS holds an active Texas public adjuster license (Firm License #3134924; Joshua Osteen #2237777; Hillary Baker #3448858) and has documented experience with TWIA claims in Galveston and other Tier 1 counties.
-PA fees on Texas claims are capped by statute at 10% of recovery and are contingent — no upfront cost, no fee if no additional funds are recovered.
+DCS holds an active Texas public adjuster firm license (TX Firm #3134924) and has documented experience with TWIA claims in Galveston and other Tier 1 counties.
+PA fees on Texas claims are capped by statute at 10% of recovery and are contingent: no upfront cost, no fee if no additional funds are recovered.

 What happens if TWIA denies or underpays my claim?

-Options include supplementing the claim with additional documentation, invoking appraisal (for amount-of-loss disputes — note TWIA-specific cost rules), filing a complaint with the Texas Department of Insurance, and, for coverage disputes or suspected violations of the Insurance Code, consulting a licensed attorney.
+Options include supplementing the claim with additional documentation, invoking appraisal (for amount-of-loss disputes - note TWIA-specific cost rules), filing a complaint with the Texas Department of Insurance, and, for coverage disputes or matters that may arise under the Insurance Code, consulting a licensed attorney.
 The right path depends on whether the dispute is about coverage or the amount of loss.
 See our denied claim step-by-step post for the general framework.

 Related Articles